intersystems-community/cache-tort-git/README.md

 Choose menu "Source Control > Settings"

 10. Enter full path to tortoiseproc.exe
-20. Enter temp folder (c:\temp usually).
+20. Enter default temp folder (c:\temp usually).
 ATTENTION!
 This folder shouldn't contain anything valuable.
 There will be created subfolders for each Cache namespace.
+30. You can also specify temp folder for this particular namespace.
+Otherwise temp folder for this namespace will be <default-temp-folder>\<namespace>

   * If you don't want to enter you credentials every time you use git create in temp folder file _netrc and add string `machine your-git-server login your-git-login password your-git-password`.
 Instead of your-git-server, your-git-login and your-git-password write actual values.